actris/data-management-plan/DMP/initial-DMP.md

   * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

 #### The types and formats of data generated/collected
-The ACTRIS In situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
+The ACTRIS In-situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
 In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format by the data originator, and there are exsisting instructions and templates for each instrument/group of instruments.
 [The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [EBAS-Submit documentation](https://ebas-submit.nilu.no/) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/) (*beta*) and [file-submission](https://ebas-submit-tool.nilu.no/).

 #### Re-use of existing data